antony-jr/QArchive/docs/QArchiveDiskExtractor.md

-### void progress(QString file , int processedEntries , int totalEntries , int percentageDone)
+### void progress(QString file , int processedEntries , int totalEntries , qint64 bytesProcessed, qint64 bytesTotal)
 <p align="right"><b>[SIGNAL]</b></p>

 Emits the progress of the extraction , even if **setCalculateProgress** is set to **false** this signal